Wow Mali: Wow Mali Bytes/Express

 On May 26, 2007, Wow Mali came back with a new brand, Wow Mali Bytes.
 It still featured skits and spoofs and gags, but with explicit humor and with no host at all.

 On August 4, 2007, it changed its title to Wow Mali Express.

 Wow Mali spin-offs

-After the reformat of ABC5 to TV5, Lokomoko was created which shared the same concept as Wow Mali but focused on school gags.
+After the reformat of ABC 5 to TV5, Lokomoko was created which shared the same concept as Wow Mali but focused on school gags.
 It was hosted by Alex Gonzaga, and Randolf Stamatelaky.
 When TV5 was reformatted in April 2010, Lokomoko morphed into a gag show similar to Bubble Gang and Tropang Trumpo.

 Another comedy gag show on TV5 was Ogags hosted by two Brazilian ladies Daiana Menezes and Ariana Barouk.
 Ogags ended with the return of Wow Mali.

 Second revival

 The show returned on February 22, 2009, on TV5 with Joey de Leon again as host.
 De Leon hosts the show from a studio similar to a virtual reality studio.
 It aired on Sundays at 6:30 PM.
 The show became a separate show from Lokomoko, following the renaming of the show to Lokomoko High.

 Changes have been made to the second season of the show.
 It became live every Sunday night.
 De Leon interacted with several people in a studio with a barangay plaza as the backdrop.
 Sexy comedian Alyssa Alano joined him as co-host and had her own segment.
 Other homegrown TV5 talents like the Baikingu Girls (from the Tuesday primetime show Baikingu) and the Smurfets (from the Wednesday primetime show Ogags) were also seen in the show as well.
 Richie d' Horsie was added to the cast as Joey's second sidekick.